StackExchange Flair

-For those who attended my DevDays talks, they would recognise that code as it is the same as I used in my demos.
+For those who attended my DevDays talks, they would recognize that code as it is the same as I used in my demos.

 image